pnt1234/FairNet/README.md

 1. Farzan Masrour, Tyler Wilson, Heng Yan, Pang-Ning Tan, Abdol-Hossein Esfahanian.
 Bursting the Filter Bubble: Fairness-Aware Network Link Prediction.
 In Proceedings of the 34th AAAI Conference on Artificial Intelligence (AAAI-2020), New York, NY (2020).

 2. Farzan Masrour, Pang-Ning Tan, and Abdol-Hossein Esfahanian.
 Fairness Perception from a Network-Centric Perspective.
-To appear in Proceedings of the 20th IEEE International Conference on Data Mining, Sorrento, Italy (2020).
+In Proceedings of the 20th IEEE International Conference on Data Mining, Sorrento, Italy (2020).